Care & Wear

 There are some well-known brands out there having these issues on a regular basis.

 STRETCH IN YOUR DENIM..........
 Don’t even go there!

 We make jeans for men.
 So when purchasing your next pair of denim jeans, bear all of this in mind.

-We know denim better than anyone, so trust in Joe & Co.
+We know denim better than most, so trust in Joe & Co.